NiharGharat/mobile-cloud-asgn1/README.md

 ## Instructions

-First, clone this Git repository and import it into Eclipse as a Gradle Project.
-You can do this from the "File" menu by selecting "Import".
-Expand the "Gradle" option and then choose "Existing Gradle Project".
-Select the root folder of this project and then hit "Finish".

 This assignment tests your ability to create a web application that allows clients to upload videos to a server.
 The server allows clients